 Planning Your Funeral

 Funeral planning is not just about financial matters.
-It’s about you making a decision about what you want to happen and making sure everyone knows your wishes.
+It’s a very personal thing, with you deciding on what you want to happen, then making sure everyone knows your wishes.

-It’s an inescapable fact that one day we will all pass away and a funeral will have to be organised and paid for.
+It’s an inescapable fact that one day we will all pass on and a funeral will have to be organised and paid for.
 Leaving your family to organise and pay for a funeral on your death can be financially and emotionally demanding on your relatives.

 The consequences of your death could be devastating unless you have prepared for it.
 Do you really want your family to have to deal with these issues when it is too late for you to help them?
-Just imagine how much easier it would be for everyone if you have arranged all this and more in advance.
 A little forward planning now will help those you leave behind enormously.

 What is a pre-paid funeral plan?

 A fifth of all UK funerals are now paid for in advance via a prepaid funeral plan, and a carefully selected funeral plan, will guarantee to pay funeral director's fees and services, whenever required in the future, regardless of increases in funeral costs?

 Guarantees are now included in a number of plans.
 These plans cover the Crematorium Fees and Minister Fees in addition to funeral director’s fees.

 If you are arranging a plan for yourself or someone else, there are many options regarding the inclusion of personal choices and preferences e.g.